GibberishDev/SARM/README.md

 # IMPORTANT
+2025 EDIT!
+Its dead.
+Im burnt out of minecraft in general. "maybe" one day...

 SWITCHED ENGINE.
 Well actually just ditched idea of making it on game engine.
 I actually tried to make it now on Electron.
 It is what most cool apps use, including such as Blockbench.
 So go to https://github.com/GibberishDev/Jigsaw once it ready.
 Expect:
 * In-app theme editor
 * Multi-window support(Not the tabs in one app but rather Pop-out windows)